Makeshift-Community/nova-makeshift/PRIVACY.markdown

 ## Privacy policies of other websites
 The Makeshift community Discord guild and Warframe clan contain links to other websites.
-Our privacy policy applies only to our website, so if you click on a link to another website, you should read their pricacy policy.
+Our privacy policy applies only to our website, so if you click on a link to another website, you should read their privacy policy.

 ## Changes to our privacy policy
 Our community keeps its privacy policy under regular review and places any